tymyrddin/purple/source/docs/audits/resilience/stress-testing.md

 3. Debrief: Harvest the insights
    * What worked surprisingly well?
    * Where did we stall or stumble?
    * Which dependencies proved most fragile?
+   * For technical teams, CTF (capture the flag) exercises serve the same function for operational competence: participants work through structured incident scenarios with immediate feedback on whether their response produced the intended effect.
+The format is self-correcting: the incident is either contained or it isn't, and the debrief surfaces exactly where the team's model of "how we respond to this" diverged from what the environment actually required.

 4. Output: Action plan under fire
    * A distilled set of lessons, captured in plain language.